marcomq/mq_multi_bridge/README.md

 ## Features

-- **Multiple Broker Support**: Connects Kafka, NATS, and AMQP (e.g., RabbitMQ) in any direction.
+- **Multiple Broker Support**: Connects Kafka, NATS, AMQP (e.g., RabbitMQ), and MQTT in any direction.
 - **Resilient**: Includes retry logic with exponential backoff and a Dead-Letter Queue (DLQ) for failed messages.
 - **Performant**: Built with Tokio for asynchronous, non-blocking I/O.
-- **Deduplication**: Prevents processing of duplicate messages within a configurable time window.
+- **Deduplication**: Prevents processing of duplicate messages within a configurable time window when running in single instance mode.
-- **Observable**: Emits logs in JSON format for easy integration with modern logging platforms.
+- **Observable**: Emits logs in JSON format and exposes Prometheus metrics for easy integration with modern monitoring and logging platforms.
 - **Configurable**: Easily configured via a file or environment variables.

 ## Getting Started